gnshx/CodePulse/README.md

 ```

 `Analytics` is a persisted read model, not merely a response assembled on every page load.
 This makes the dashboard inexpensive to render and gives background sync a single, explicit projection to refresh.

+> **Design principle:** raw platform activity is stored separately from derived learner intelligence, so the analytics methodology can evolve and be recomputed without re-ingesting history.

 ## Analytics methodology